nardinan/pomodoro/README.md

 $ make
 $ sudo make install
 ```
 Great!
-Miranda is now installed in your /usr/local/lib directory. **Be sure to add the corresponding entry "/usr/local/lib" to LD_LIBRARY_PATH.** After that, from your terminal, perform the following steps to build Pomodoro:
+Miranda is now installed in your /usr/local/lib directory. **Be sure to add the corresponding entry "/usr/local/lib" to LD_LIBRARY_PATH (DYLD_LIBRARY_PATH on OSX).** After that, from your terminal, perform the following steps to build Pomodoro:
 ```bash
 $ git clone https://github.com/nardinan/pomodoro
 $ cd pomdoro